QuantCalcState TaxMissouri

 No — Missouri does not impose a state-level estate or inheritance tax.

-Last updated 2026-05-12.
+Last updated 2026-05-16.
 State income tax data sourced from the Missouri Department of Revenue and the Tax Foundation's 2026 state tax facts publication.
 ACA poverty-level figures from HHS 2026 Federal Register.
+Monte Carlo numbers from the QuantCalc 51-state research drop (2026-05-12, CC-BY-4.0).
 This page is educational.
 Not tax, legal, or financial advice — consult a qualified advisor.